apinzone/apinzone.github.io/projects.md

 ## Applied Work

 - **Sports Performance Modeling**
-  Exploring using game footage and player-level data to predict player and team fatigue with machine learning classifiers (Python, R)
+  Exploring use of game footage and player-level data to predict player and team fatigue with machine learning classifiers (Python, R)

 - **Open-Source HRV Program**
   Development of a peak detection Python algorithm to precisely calculate time-domain HRV from raw ECG signals